 Selecting a condo association policy is a major decision.
 It not only impacts how well the association is protected, but it also affects everyone who owns a unit within the associations complex.

-For help comparing available policies and making a decision, condo associations should get in touch with an independent Massachusetts insurance agent who specializes in condo association insurance.
-An independent agent can compare many insurers’ policies, and someone who’s familiar with this type of insurance will be able to provide wise guidance when selecting a policy.
+For help comparing available policies and making a decision, condo associations should get in touch with a Dempsey Insurance agent who specializes in condo association insurance.
+Our independent agents can compare many insurers’ policies, and our agents are able to provide wise guidance when selecting a policy.